 What is your competitor doing?
 If you don’t know who your competitors are, it’s time to get to work.
 Knowing who they are can help you pinpoint what you need to focus on and what you need to have.

 Do this by conducting a video content audit to figure out the gaps in your current content.
 Are there any topics you’re missing that they have that could really benefit your user base?

-If you’re just starting out with video content, do a regular content audit.
-What are some stuff on your blog or site that you could turn into a video?
+If you’re just starting with video content, do a regular content audit.
+What is some stuff on your blog or site that you could turn into a video?

 When you have that figured out, take a look at your competitors and see what type of video content they’re producing.
 Better yet, see what they’re not producing.
 Perhaps there are some topics they’re not explaining well enough.

-By knowing your competitors, their content, and what they’re doing, you get an upper hand in creating the ideal content for your audience.
+Knowing your competitors, their content, and what they’re doing, you get the upper hand in creating the ideal content for your audience.

 When creating a thumbnail, make sure that it’s a shot from your own video.
-Do not steal from Google or use stock photos to make it seem more interesting.
-Another thing you can do is show human interaction or close up faces to attract an audience.
+Please do not steal from Google or use stock photos to make it seem more interesting.
+Another thing you can do is show human interaction or close-up faces to attract an audience.
 Since having human interaction shown can affect the viewer’s emotions.

 To begin, you have to have a compelling story to tell.
 There’s no way around this.
 No one wants to watch a mundane video with a bland storyline.
 People want to feel something.
 Make sure you’re not duplicating existing content into new videos since this might backfire.

 Storytelling can be applied to any business.
 You can tell a story about your brand by creating a brand video to boost Instagram traffic with video.
 With these types of videos, you get a lot more freedom than other marketing formats.
 You get to show off the values of your brand to customers.

 Make the video memorable by including human emotion or a captivating story.
 The goal is to bring in people to go to your website.
 When your brand story is solid, you won’t have a problem doing this.